Ease of Use

 The cost of depositing government-issued currencies (like GBP, EUR, and USD) depends on what payment method you select.

-UK residents won’t be charged anything to deposit GBP with a UK bank transfer, but you will be charged a fee of 1.8% if you want to use a debit card or credit card to deposit GBP into your Binance account.
+- You’ll be charged a fee of 1.8% if you want to use a debit card or credit card to deposit GBP or EUR into your Binance account.

 Binance Withdrawal Fees